If I Forward an Email Can the Sender See it? [UPDATED]

 Only in very rare cases, as we explain in the next section.

-In most cases, a sender won’t know that their email has been forwarded.
-Unless it’s a highly confidential email sent under specific conditions on a secure network (like a corporate or private email server network), it’s highly unlikely that a sender would get notified about their email being forwarded.
+Unless it’s a highly confidential email sent under specific conditions on a secure network — like a corporate or private email server network — it’s highly unlikely that a sender would get notified about their email being forwarded.

 But there are always exceptions.
 That’s why we came up with scenarios where a sender could find out an email was forwarded.

-1. If you accidentally (or intentionally) include the original sender in the “To”, “Cc”, or “Bcc” field when forwarding, they will receive a copy just like any other recipient.
+1. If you accidentally — or intentionally — include the original sender in the “To”, “Cc”, or “Bcc” field when forwarding, they will receive a copy just like any other recipient.

 4. If the recipient of a forwarded mail clicks on a link, it’s possible that data was collected about them.
 In this scenario, a sender may know certain details about that person like their IP address, country, client, etc. We’ll explain this in detail further below.

-It’s important to note that the sender will never be directly notified if you forward their email.
+It’s important to note the sender will never be directly notified if you forward their email.
 It’s not like Gmail or Yahoo sends a chat message to senders about every action you take on their emails — that would be a massive breach of privacy.

 What Information Does a Forwarded Email Share?